Policy and Procedure Name:

 Occupational Disease, or Death (FROI).

-BWC employees are prohibited from filing any claim on behalf of the IW
+employees are prohibited from filing any claim on behalf of the IW or IW’s

-or IW’s family unless the IW or IW’s family expressly requests BWC file on
+family unless the IW or IW’s family expressly requests BWC file on their

-Upon receipt, BWC will assign a claim number to each initial application
+receipt, BWC will assign a claim number to each initial application for

-BWC will use ACP until claim determination is complete, unless one of
+will use ACP until claim determination is complete, unless one of the

-the terminating rules removes it and redirects the claim to the appropriate
+terminating rules removes it and redirects the claim to the appropriate claims

-BWC will assign the claim to the appropriate claims team or specialized
+will assign the claim to the appropriate claims team or specialized unit.

 b.
 Accident